-- To provide coursework in pedagogy that meets the unique needs of independent schools. - To provide each candidate with instructional and classroom/behavioral management skills needed to teach successfully at all levels of independent schools. - To integrate practical experience in actual classrooms with concepts taught in the university classroom. - To base all coursework on the InTASC, ISTE, CEC, and AIMS standards and principles. - To use portfolio assessment to demonstrate the candidate's understanding of and adherence to the principles employed throughout the program.
+- To provide coursework in pedagogy that meets the unique needs of independent schools. - To provide each candidate with instructional and classroom/behavioral management skills needed to teach successfully at all levels of independent schools. - To integrate practical experience in actual classroom with concepts taught in the university classroom. - To base all coursework on the InTASC, ISTE, CEC, and AIMS standards and principles.

-Core Courses (9 Credits)
+• To use portfolio assessment to demonstrate the candidate's understanding of and adherence to the principles employed throughout the program.

-851.633 Introduction to the Independent School (mandatory in first semester of program)
+Program Plan Number of Credits Required: 33 Core Courses (9 Credits)

-- 851.634 Curriculum, Instruction, and Assessment in Independent School Settings - 855.610 Seminar in Teacher Leadership
+851.633 Introduction to the Independent School (mandatory in first semester of program) 851.634 Curriculum, Instruction, and Assessment In Independent School Settings 855.610 Seminar in Teacher Leadership